EvanGee/vpn_install_script/README.md

 # Connecting Instructions:

-remote_ipaddress: is the name of the remote server.
+remote_ipaddress: is the IP address of the remote server.

     $ . vpn_run.sh <remote_ipaddress>